faris-k/DimeNet-Periodic/README.md

 ## Usage
 Run `data_parsing.py` first to create parsed datasets from the Matbench benchmark datasets.
 Then run `train.py`.

-### Issues
+### Possible Compatibility Issues
 On some systems, there may be incompatibilities between PyTorch Geometric and [Pymatgen](https://github.com/materialsproject/pymatgen) installed to the same environment.
 At least, this was the case with my testing system.
-To get around this, create two separate environments:
+To get around this, I suggest create two separate environments:
 * A data parsing environment with Pymatgen installed to run `data_parsing.py`.
 With Anaconda, start with a new environment.
 Then, install [pymatgen](https://pymatgen.org/installation.html#step-3-install-pymatgen) and [matminer](https://hackingmaterials.lbl.gov/matminer/installation.html).
 See `parse_requirements.txt` and `cif-parse.yml` for all dependencies.
 * An experimentation environment with PyTorch Geometric installed to run `train.py` and any other files.
 This will require [PyTorch](https://pytorch.org/get-started/locally/), then [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric#installation).
 See `train_requirements.txt` and `dimenet4.yml` for all dependencies.